dgerosa/CV/_group.md

 ## Former postdocs

 - **Arianna Renzini**.
 Milano-Bicocca, 2023–2025.
+Marie Skłodowska-Curie Fellow.
+Then technical staff at ETH, Zurich.
 - **Swetha Baghwat**.
 Birmingham, 2022–2025.
 Stephen Hawking Fellow.
 - **Michele Mancarella**.
 Milano-Bicocca, 2022–2024.
 Supported by the ERC.
-Then faculty at the University of Aix-Marseille, France.
+Then faculty at the University of Aix-Marseille (France).
 - **Nathan Steinle**.
 Birmingham, 2021–2023.
 Supported by the Leverhulme Trust.
 Then postdoc at the University of Manitoba, Winnipeg (Canada).
 - **Nicola Giacobbo**.
 Birmingham, 2020–2021.
 Supported by the Leverhulme Trust.
 Then software developer at IRS Srl (Italy).

 ## Former PhD students

 - **Viola De Renzis**.
 Milano-Bicocca, 2021–2024.
 Supported by the ERC.
-Then postdoc at the University of Aix-Marseille, France.
+Then postdoc at the University of Aix-Marseille (France) .
 - **Daria Gangardt**.
 Birmingham, 2020–2024.
 Supported by STFC.
 Then Research Associate at the UK Centre for Ecology & Hydrology (UKCEH).
 - **Matthew Mould**.
 Birmingham, 2019–2023.
 Supported by STFC.
-Then postdoc at the Massachusetts Institute of Technology, USA.
+Then postdoc at the Massachusetts Institute of Technology (USA).

 ## Former MSc students